Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 **Lectures:**      Fridays: 9:30 am - 12:20 pm (Pacific Time)

-The room location, and the Zoom link (if needed) to remotely attend lectures and labs, and the link to where recorded lectures can be viewed or downloaded are available via the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).
+The room location, and relevant course information are available via the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).

 **Snow Hydrology Feedback Form**: Use this form to provide anonymous feedback to the TA and instructor.
 The link to the form is available in the copy of the syllabus on the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).